EOPF-Sample-Service/xarray-eopf/CONTRIBUTING.md

 ## Code style

-The code style of XRLint equals the default settings of [black](https://black.readthedocs.io/).
+The code style of eopf-xarray-backend equals the default settings of [black](https://black.readthedocs.io/).
 Since black is un-opinionated regarding the order of imports, we group and sort imports statements according to the default settings of